nisaacson/lowport-node/README.md

 # lowport-node cookbook

-Installs node.js and allows node processes to listen on low ports without sudo
+Installs node.js and allows node processes to listen on low ports without sudo.
+This cookbook will install the latest version of npm as well

 # Requirements

-The cookbook `nodejs` is required
+The cookbooks `nodejs` and `apt` are required

 # Usage